 About Dr Lewis Blennerhassett

 Why did you become a plastic surgeon?After initially working in neurosurgery and then general surgery, I was attracted to the specialty of Plastic Surgery because it is a field where the work is highly challenging, meticulous and creative.
-The surgery also has a significant positive life changing impact by improving both form and function across the entire body, not just one part of the body.
+The surgery also has a significant positive impact by improving both form and function across the entire body, not just one part of the body.

 What are your primary plastic surgery interests and why?As a Specialist Plastic Surgeon, I perform surgery on the entire body, however my primary areas of interest are facial and breast plastic surgery.